A fun project for a long weekend: ice cream donuts.

 The spelling did not immediately catch on.
 That impetus goes to Dunkin’ Donuts, founded in 1950.

-Donut is a easier to write, but we prefer the old-fashioned elegance of doughnut.
+While donut is easier to write, but we prefer the old-fashioned elegance of doughnut.
 Take your choice.

 Doughnuts didn’t become a mainstream American food until after World War I. American doughboys at the front were served doughnuts by Salvation Army volunteers.
 When the doughboys returned, they brought their taste for doughnuts with them [source].